You wouldn’t traverse a mountain trail without a map or a flashlight, so why adopt this approach in your marketing strategies?

 Key Stages of the Student Journey

 For example, students in the interest stage can be different for different segments.
-A prospect from a low socio-economic background might need to organise a scholarship to move to enquiry stage, whereas a high socio-economic student might be more focused on proximity to their student accommodation when deciding to proceed.
+A prospect from a low socio-economic background might need to organise a scholarship to move to enquiry stage, whereas high socio-economic students or international students might be more focused on proximity to their student accommodation when deciding to proceed.

 Some of these stages are: